-When we have difficulties with our body image, we can put a strong spotlight on our bodies; body shape and weight.
-We are then blocking out or ignoring everything else on the stage as our focus narrows on that aspect of our lives.
+When we have difficulties with body image, we can put the spotlight on our bodies – body shape and weight.
+We are then blocking out or ignoring everything else on the stage as our focus narrows on that one aspect.

 Changing the focus on your body